mklabs/templatify/readme.md

 Note: All of these go away after a build if the debug options is set to false (defaults to `true`)

-## Other Templating Languages

-If you'd like to implement this for your templating language of choice, you'll need:

-* A pre-compile type functionality.
-* If it has some concept of partials, that you can register them externally
-* For any of the meta-data, you'll need some fancy regex or an AST to walk through.

-Other templates might be implemented by droping a folder into `lib/templates` which name is the template adapter to use.
-This folder must be a valid npm package, either by droping here an `index.js` or a complete package with its own `package.json`.

 ## Options

 ```javascript